earthly/website/blog/_posts/2021-07-27-continuous-testing-in-devops.md

 While you could write an API test in the same language as your application, you should also consider a tool like [Postman/Newman](https://blog.scottlogic.com/2020/02/04/GraduateGuideToAPITesting.html).
 Postman lets you define a sequence of HTTPS calls and validate each of them using their JavaScript test framework.
 This makes it easy to share integration test suites.
 Other developers can use them to facilitate their development process, for instance, mobile developers working with a different stack than backend developers.
 Newman is the command-line interface that lets you run the Postman tests.

-Now that you have selected an API testing framework, go to GitHub [Actions Marketplace](https://github.com/marketplace?type=actions) and look for an Action that meets your demands.
+Now that you have selected an API testing framework go to GitHub [Actions Marketplace](https://github.com/marketplace?type=actions) and look for an Action that meets your demands.
 For instance, [Newman Action](https://github.com/marketplace/actions/newman-action).

 Now edit your workflow configuration: